-Every request your browser sends carries a User-Agent header.
-Servers use it to decide which version of a site to serve, to keep crawler stats, and to tailor downloads.
-Here's what yours says about you right now.
+Every request your browser sends carries a User-Agent header — a single free-text line describing the browser, rendering engine, operating system, and sometimes the device.
+Servers read it to decide which version of a site to serve, to keep crawler statistics, and to tailor downloads.
+Below is the exact string your browser sent with this request, alongside how IPFerret parses it.

 Mozilla/5.0 AppleWebKit/537.36 (KHTML, like Gecko; compatible; ClaudeBot/1.0; +claudebot@anthropic.com)- Browser